Breathing Lands

 Research

 These cultures separated because of religious differences.
-They both believed in the same religion, but disagreed on fundamental aspects, leading to conflict similar to that of Sunni and Shiite muslims.
+They both believed in the same religion, but disagreed on fundamental aspects, leading to conflict similar to that of the Sunni and Shiite muslims.

 The third and final living culture is the Amuiwa culture.
 It is more inspired by America’s stark class divide, where there is clear class division.
-This is a more industrialized nation as it has a bloodier history than the other two cultures.
+This is a more industrialized nation, as it has a bloodier history than the other two cultures.

 World History

-The world has history dating centuries.
+The world has a history dating back centuries.
 The physical geography has changed, but so have the cultures.
 The cultures are now in a different place from when they were initially, but some have fallen due to past wars and uprisings.

 Each culture is influenced by the flora and fauna native to each biome.
-Download the PDF to learn more about each the geography and ecology.
+Download the PDF to learn more about each of the geography and ecology.

 Reflection